MichaelCurrin/coding-blog/README.md

 ### Admin view

-The Jekyll Admin plugin adds a CSM view for editing content.
+The Jekyll Admin plugin adds a CMS view for editing content.
 Any changes saved are done as local uncommitted changes in the repo.

 Once the site is running as per section above, you can access the admin URL.
 Note that no username or password is needed.